DynamoDS/RefineryPrimer/01_introduction/1-0_introduction.md

 In this chapter, we’ll look at:

-* the fundamental concepts we need to understand when talking about generative design
 * a definition of generative design
+* the fundamental concepts needed to understand generative design
 * examples of using generative design to solve a design problem
 * a glossary of terms
 * related concepts and tools